-If you want to cultivate an attitude of gratitude, actively look for things to appreciate daily.
-Active gratitude is very different from reactive gratitude.
+To cultivate an attitude of gratitude look for things to appreciate daily.
+Developing active gratitude is different from reactive gratitude.

-With active gratitude you are consciously looking to be more grateful and express appreciation.
+With active gratitude, you consciously look for ways to be grateful and express appreciation.
 Expressing gratitude becomes a choice.

 2. Express gratitude every day

 Developing a gratitude practice of acknowledging what you’re thankful for or appreciate every day, will expand the value of the things you are grateful for.

 3. Surround yourself with gratitude mindset focused people

-If you want to develop an attitude of gratitude start by surrounding yourself with people who have a gratitude mindset.
+To develop an attitude of gratitude, it’s important to surround yourself with people who also have a gratitude mindset.

-When you surround yourself with people who focus on gratitude your own gratitude and appreciation will grow.
-You will feel happier, more positive, more energised and more motivated when you spend more time in a positive environment.
+When you surround yourself with people who practice gratitude, your gratitude and appreciation grow.
+You feel happier, more positive, more energised, and more motivated when you spend more time in a positive environment.

-Conversely, if you spend lots of time with negative people or people with a scarcity mindset, you’re more likely to have a similar mindset.
+If you spend time with negative people or people with a scarcity mindset, you’re more likely to have a similar mindset.